zavolokas/PatchMatch/README.md

 ## What is it for?
 It can be used in image processing and image editing tools (inpainting, image reshuffling, content aware image resizing etc).

+## How to use it?
+In a nutshell **PatchMatch** algorithm consists of:
+  - random initialization step of NNF
+  - a number of search iterations

+`PatchMatchNnfBuilder` class defines two corresponding methods:
+  - `RunRandomNnfInitIteration`
+  - `RunBuildNnfIteration`

+Both these methods take as arguments:
+  - An instance of an NNF
+  - An image to build NNF for (destination)
+  - An image that is a source of patches for the destination image
+  - Settings that control algorithm execution

+  ## Examples